Harvard-REACT/WSR-Toolbox-cpp/README.md

 ## Generating Cython library
 This requires running the setup.py in WSR_toolbox_cpp.
 It generates a library using cython which then can be imported in python programs and used with rospy.
+The catkin build command will generate the required ros messages

 1. First, run the setup.py
 ```
-cd WSR-Toolbox-cpp
+cd ~/catkin_ws/src/WSR-Toolbox-cpp
+catkin build
 python setup.py build_ext --inplace
+source ~/.bashrc
 ```
 The above code will auto generate a wsr_module.cpp file in the Cpython_modules directory.
 A libarary file will also be generated in the scripts/libs directory.